cgpan/HSLSdropout/README.md

 We welcome any comments, questions, and bug reports on this study.
 This current study is accepted as a short (less mature) paper rather than a full paper.
 We are currently working on the extension of it, and we hope to conduct a more comprehensive examination of the algorithmic fairness in High school dropout prediction.

+`Github Copilot`, an AI coding assistant, was used to develop these scripts.

 # 1. Running the code